First things first—allow us to introduce ourselves.

 Our humble beginnings

-Hello: Engagement was founded by two peers who spent over 10 years working together and learning from each other.
+We were founded by two peers who spent over 10 years working together and learning from each other.
 Our team includes a group of like-minded marketers with over 70 years of combined experience.
 We don’t want to toot our own horn, but we’re pretty proud of our group and think they are some of the best minds around.

 Oh OK.
 Toot toot.